zicht/z/README.md

 ## Simulate a deploy

 The `simulate` task will execute a build and simulated sync.
 The version that will be deployed is specified in your YML file under vcs.version.
-By default, this is set at trunk@HEAD.
+By default, this is set at the current working copy version.
 To deploy a different branch, you should specify the version in your z.yml file as such:

     vcs:
         version: branches/maintenance@HEAD